heyajohnny/afvalinfo/README.md

 - cleanprofsrestafval                  (cleaning of the restafval bin by Cleanprofs)
 - cleanprofspbd                        (cleaning of the plastic bin by Cleanprofs)
 - gft                                  (groente, fruit, tuinafval)
+- grofvuil                             (supported by a small amount of waste collectors)
+- kca                                  (klein chemisch afval. supported by a small amount of waste collectors)
 - kerstboom                            (supported in +- 50% of the waste collectors)
 - papier
 - pbd                                  (plastic, blik, drinkpakken)
 - restafval
-- takken                               (supported by a small amount of waste collectors) (also matches 'GFT in emmers' for some 'gemeenten')
+- takken                               (supported by a small amount of waste collectors)
 - textiel
 ```